Smlchinaza/learning-projects/README.md

 # learning-projects
-Theses are projects I'm working on just to improve my skill and learn more while coding.
+These are projects I'm working on just to improve my skill and learn more while coding.